Here to help you learn. And lead.

 A premier array of programs leads to master’s, advanced certifications or doctoral degrees in special education administration, international leadership, principalship and superintendency.
 In addition, principals, superintendents and school boards continue to refine skills and knowledge through the Institute for Educational Leadership.
 The Minorities in Leadership of Education (MILE) program works to increase the presence of persons of color and traditionally underrepresented groups in school leadership positions.

 Our master’s degree in postsecondary education: student affairs focuses you on co-curricula--everything that happens on campus outside the classroom--and prepares you to provide critical support for student growth and development.
 Beginning fall 2021, you now earn your degree through a new online option for part-time students or the continuing on campus option.
 Interested in further advancement?
-An intensive study area in postsecondary education: student affairs lets you take that next step through the College of Education's Doctorate of Education (Ed.D.) program.
+An intensive study area in postsecondary education: student affairs lets you take that next step through the College of Education's Doctor of Education (Ed.D.) program.

 Iowa’s only active, accredited graduate program in School Psychology prepares students for diverse, challenging careers.
 With current needs in schools and other education-related agencies and centers, 100 percent of UNI graduates find positions upon completion.